jackellenberger/emojme/README.md

 * `build/diff.to-$SUBDOMAIN.from-$SUBDOMAINLIST.adminList.json` contains all emoji present in $SUBDOMAINLIST but not in $SUBDOMAIN.
 Generated from `sync` calls.

+## Creating a json file
+You can use the script below to create a json file that will include all images in a directory.
+Make sure your directory only has files that end in gif, png, jpg, or jpeg.

+`./create-json.sh $PATH`

 ## A closer look at options
 * Universal options:
   * **requires** at least one `--subdomain`/`--token`/`--cookie` **auth tuple**.
 Can accept multiple auth tuples.